 - A. As a parent, you may want a conference with your child's teacher.
 This may be arranged by writing a note/email to the teacher, contacting the office, counselor, or Principal.
-Parents may not, under any circumstances, go directly to the teacher's room without stopping at the office. - B. Parent-teacher conferences will be scheduled for each of the first three marking periods.
+All visitors must report directly to the Main Office prior to meeting with a faculty or staff member. - B. Parent-teacher conferences will be scheduled for each of the first three marking periods.
 LaBrum Middle School follows an open house format during conferences.
-Students will be dismissed at 12:00 PM.
+Students will be dismissed at 11:24 AM.
 See the calendar on page 2 for conference dates.